 Once upon a time I went to South Africa.
 I never I swear believed such a dream was possible.
 Sometime it still feels like a dream.
-Well, actually it was a dream come true.
+But i did go!
+May 14, 2003.
+South Africa was actually a dream come true.
 Its the first time I realized I could hold God to His word, and see the outcome of a literal miracle.

 This is an excerpt from the book Red Sea Situations.
 If you would like to hear my testimony of when I went to South Africa, click here for the entire story.

 Initially, my intent was to go to visit, but God had another plan.
 He began to reveal to me this God – given dream that involved what I love to do: teaching youth and families.
 He gave me a prayer to pray during this time, that challenged by belief system, and my paradigm of thinking.
 This prayer and declaration I began speaking over my dream – defied my every thought about the possibility of going on such a trip.
 Yet because I knew “God (was) able to do exceedingly and abundantly above all I could ever ask or think”… I trusted God over my own thoughts.
 (Eph 3:20) – I acquiesced.
 I yielded to his plan.